 (NLT) Proverbs 11:14, “Without wise leadership, a nation falls; there is safety in having many advisers.”

-I think there can be multiple administrators in a church.
-They are the coordinators, the “head” leader that other leaders can turn to before turning to the pastor.
+There could be various administrators in a church.
+They are the coordinators.
 They manage particular parts of the church.
 Someone may be in charge of all Sunday school materials, therefore all Sunday school teachers would report to them.

 (NLT) Proverbs 15:22, “Plans go wrong for lack of advice; many advisers bring success.”